Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 Thus, Proposition~\ref{prop.conflicted.sober} shows that the property of `being unconflicted' \emph{cannot} be characterised purely in terms of the semiframe of open sets --- if it could be, then soberification would make no difference, by Theorem~\ref{thrm.nbhd.morphism}(\ref{item.nbhd.morphism.is.iso}).

-There is nothing wrong with that, except that this is a paper about semiframes.
+There is nothing wrong with that, except that we are interested in well-behavedness conditions on semiframes.
 We can now look for some other condition --- but one having to do purely with open sets --- that might play a similar role in the theory of (weak/quasi)regularity of semiframes, as being unconflicted does in theory of (weak/quasi)regularity of semitopologies.

 We already saw a candidate for this in Theorem~\ref{thrm.r=wr+sc}: \emph{strong compatibility}.
 We examine this next. \end{rmrk}